Troshin-Vladislav/wolf/README.md

 WOLF
 ======

-Last Version 0.2.1
+Last Version 0.2.4

 What's new in last version
 --------------------------

-+ add option tomorrow
++ add option yesterday
 + was made optimization and refactoring
++ fix typos

 Program create report a productivity and output it on display